DaedalicEntertainment/qt-coding-conventions/README.md

 4.2. __DO__ uppercase the first letter of acronyms, only, e.g. `QXmlStreamReader`, not `QXMLStreamReader`.

-4.3.
-Every QObject subclass must have a `Q_OBJECT` macro, even if it doesn't have signals or slots, otherwise `qobject_cast` will fail.
+4.3. __DO__ add the `Q_OBJECT` macro to every `QObject` subclass, even if it doesn't have signals or slots, otherwise `qobject_cast` will fail.

-4.4.
-Classes with virtual member functions must have a virtual destructor.
+4.4. __DO__ add a virtual destructor to classes with virtual member functions.

-4.5.
-Classes that are not meant to be derived from have to be marked as `final`.
+4.5. __DO__ marks classes that are not meant to be derived from as `final`.
 This should be the default for non-interface classes.
 Care has to be taken when removing the `final` keyword from a class when inheritance is required.
 Classes that are already derived don't need to be marked as `final` by default: In the most common case there is no reason to prevent further inheritance.

-4.6. `final` classes have a non-virtual destructor unless they are already derived.
+4.6. __DO__ use a non-virtual destructor in `final` classes have unless they are already derived.

-4.7.
-Destructors in derived classes have to be marked with `Q_DECL_OVERRIDE`.
+4.7. __DO__ mark destructors in derived classes as `Q_DECL_OVERRIDE`.
 This detects a missing virtual destructor in the base class.

-4.8.
-Use `struct`s for data containers, only.
+4.8. __DO__ use `struct`s for data containers, only.
 They shouldn't contain any business logic beyond simple validation or need any destructors.

 ## 5. Constructors

-5.1.
-For each constructor (other than the copy constructor), check if you should make the constructor `explicit` in order to minimize wrong use of the constructor.
-Basically, each constructor that may take only one argument should be marked `explicit` unless the whole point of the constructor is to allow implicit casting.
+5.1. __DO__ mark each constructor that takes exactly one argument as `explicit`, unless it's a copy constructor or the whole point of the constructor is to allow implicit casting.
+This minimizes wrong use of the constructor.

-5.2.
-Either initialize all fields of a C++ class in the header, or all of them in the initialization list.
+5.2. __DO__ initialize all fields of a C++ class either in the header, or all of them in the initialization list.

-5.3.
-Always begin initialization lists in the first line after the constructor signature.
+5.3. __DO__ begin initialization lists in the first line after the constructor signature.

-      // Wrong
-      AboutDialog::AboutDialog(QWidget* parent) : QDialog(parent), ui(new Ui::AboutDialog)

-      // Right
+      // Right:
       AboutDialog::AboutDialog(QWidget* parent)
       : QDialog(parent),
         ui(new Ui::AboutDialog)

+      // Wrong:
+      AboutDialog::AboutDialog(QWidget* parent) : QDialog(parent), ui(new Ui::AboutDialog)

 ## 6. Functions

 6.1. __DO__ use camelCase for functions names.

-6.2.
-The prefix `set` is used for setters, but the prefix `get` is not used for accessors.
-Accessors are simply named with the name of the property they access.
+6.2. __DO__ use the prefix `set` for setters, but don't use the prefix `get` for getters.
+Getters are simply named with the name of the property they access.
 The exception is for accessors of a boolean which may start with the prefix `is`.

       public:
           void setColor(const QColor& c);